Editorial Review

 GHK-Cu for Skin Aging and Tissue Quality

 GHK-Cu (glycyl-L-histidyl-L-lysine copper complex) is a naturally occurring tripeptide-copper complex that has been documented to modulate over 4,000 genes related to tissue repair, collagen synthesis, and antioxidant defense.
-Its relevance to the best peptides for men over 50 stems from its broad regenerative signaling profile that addresses visible aging (skin quality) and functional tissue health simultaneously.
+Its relevance in dermal and tissue remodeling research stems from this broad signaling profile—not from a recommendation for personal cosmetic or therapeutic use.

 Important Disclaimer